 If homeschooling during preschool and the early grades has worked for you, why send your kids to school now?
 If you just need to tweak some things, give our homeschool Advisors a call at no charge–they'll help you brainstorm solutions.

 2. Give your children the time for free play and physical activity that they need

 Children absolutely need physical movement and free play in order to learn and develop to their capacity.
 Schools know this, but feel like their hands are tied ... and so by late elementary (and often earlier), recesses have been drastically shortened.
 Kids spend most of every day sitting quietly in chairs.
 Homeschooling gives your children the freedom to learn how God intended them to learn at this stage.

 3. Enjoy some of my favorite Sonlight programs!

 I adore every single Sonlight program.
-But Cores E and F hold a special place in my heart.
-Many of my all-time favorite books show up in American History Year 2 of 2 (Core E).
-And Eastern Hemisphere (Core F) is truly special; many Sonlighters say it is their favorite.
+But HBLs E and F hold a special place in my heart.
+Many of my all-time favorite books show up in American History Year 2 of 2 (History / Bible / Literature E).
+And Eastern Hemisphere (History / Bible / Literature F) is truly special; many Sonlighters say it is their favorite.
 As far as I know, it is the only homeschool program of its kind.

 3 Reasons to Homeschool During Middle School

 1. Give your children freedom from the immense social pressure at middle schools

 Middle school can be the hardest time socially for many children.
 In these years more than any other, there is incredible social pressure for children to walk in lockstep with each other.
 The social emphasis is on conformity, conformity, conformity.
 Homeschooling can spare your children from pressures that they aren't yet mature enough to handle.

 Does your son wear funky clothes?
 Does your daughter love astronomy and math?
 Homeschooling in middle school can go a long way toward allowing your kids to continue to develop as their own people, with their own interests.